-The absolute worst flower bouquet delivery service that I’ve ever encountered.
+The absolute worst flower bouquet delivery service that I’ve encountered in my personal experience.
 I will never ever order from this company again.

 Needless to say, we received no reimbursement of any money after three contacts with customer service.
 And I will never order another thing from Teleflora again.

 If you are ordering from Teleflora, be sure to log in to Ebates first for cash back!
 A recent offer was up to 5% cash back.
 If you’re a new customer, you’ll get an EXTRA $10 CASH BACK with a qualifying purchase!